Craig Kinsley: Coaching career

 Kinsley returned to his alma mater Brown University to coach the throwing events in 2016.
 Since then, his athletes have accumulated many notable accolades: three conference champions, nine top-six finishers in the conference championships, a new school record holder in the hammer throw and the weight throw, and seven additions/improvements in the top 10 all time school records.
 He is currently working to build an elite javelin squad and aspires to produce an NCAA champion and an Olympic qualifying athlete in the near future.

 Personal life

-Kinsley currently resides in Pawtucket, Rhode Island.
-He is happily married to adventure photographer Kat Carney.
+Kinsley currently resides in Cranston, Rhode Island.
+He is happily married to photographer Kat Carney.